 The Division of MCH Workforce Development is excited to launch our new website!
 We welcome any feedback you may have.
 In addition, we’d like to highlight a few ways to engage:

-In Fiscal Year 2013, the Division of MCH Workforce Development awarded 151 grants, an investment of $47 million.
+In Fiscal Year 2016, the Division of MCH Workforce Development awarded 152 grants, an investment of $47 million.
 Grants are awarded to develop trainees for leadership roles in the areas of MCH teaching, research, clinical practice, public health administration and policy making, and community-based programs.
+In addition, grantees in community practice often support the development of family-centered, culturally competent pediatric clinicians and public health professionals.
+Currently, Healthy Tomorrows funds 39 grants across 22 states.